mbforbes/nlp-corpora-backend/README.md

 - [ ] Badge showing how recently checker job was run

-- [ ] Ensure email sends on problems

-- [ ] If possible, color code the check / cross marks

 - [ ] Transition to single check/cross in table.
 Have single report
   (overwritten at each run) with details.